Radiotherapy for localised penile cancer

-Under a general anaesethic radioactive needles are positioned through the penis and small radioactive pellets then inserted near to the cancerous area.
-The pellets will emit radiation and kill cancer cells.
-The needles will need to stay in place for up to 7 days and men will need to stay in hospital during this time in a room with a period of limited mobility (bed rest).
+Under a general anaesethic radioactive needles are positioned through the penis and small radioactive pellets inserted near to the cancerous areas.
+The needles will need to stay in place for up to 7 days and men will have to stay in hospital during this time in a room with limited mobility (bed rest).
 Children and pregnant women will not be allowed to visit them.
-The needles will be removed under a general anaesthetic once the treatment has finished.
+The needles and the catheter will be removed under a general anesthetic once all the treatment has been given.

-To protect the urethra from becoming inflamed from the treatment and to allow urine to pass freely from the bladder a urinary catheter (see below) will be inserted.
+To protect the passage of urine from the bladder a urinary catheter will be inserted.